towersvault/shinpokered/README.md

   - Toggled on/off the same way as the softlock warp, but by using 'A' instead of 'B'
   - Zero damage is not displayed
   - Damage is not displayed if either pokemon has zero HP remaining
+- DV / Stat EXP Reset function
+  - On your POKEMON party screen from the start menu, place the cursor over a desired pokemon
+  - Then press A while holding LEFT + SELECT
+  - You will be prompted to confirm your decision
+  - If YES, that pokemon will have all its Stat EXP reset to zero
+  - Also, it's DVs will be set to match the quantities of the first four items in your active bag
 - Context-sensitive SELECT button for using HMs (must have the correct badge and the move on one of your pkmn)
   - press SELECT against a shore to surf
   - press SELECT when facing a shrub or grass tile to use cut